Applications are reviewed on a rolling basis throughout the posting time of this position.

 • Ability to spend extensive time being active – on your feet, reaching, stretching, bending, lifting, being outdoors

-• Willing to learn and implement strategies for diversity, equity and inclusion
+• Willing to learn and implement strategies for creating and maintaining a welcoming work and community environment

 • At least 18 years of age